apidb-io/apidb-collection/README.md

 Security
 --------
 We do not collect your secure data.
 We use "restricted keys" to stop certain fields being sent to APIDB.
-You have the control to add morekeys or remove the defaults.
-You have control.
+You have the control to add additional keys or remove the defaults.

 ![Alt text](images/apidb_screenshot2.PNG?raw=true)